pixie-io/docs.px.dev/content/en/02-installing-pixie/03-install-guides/01-community-cloud-for-pixie.md

 ### Test out the CLI

-Use `px run` to run a script to demonstrate observability.
-The `http_data` script shows a sample of the http traffic flowing through your cluster.
+Use `px live` to run a script to demonstrate observability.
+The `http_data` script shows a sample of the HTTP/2 traffic flowing through your cluster.

 ``` bash
 # List built-in scripts